balakreshnan/AIRacer/README.md

 ## Introdution
 Create a reinforcement learning platform for autonomous driving. platform should allow any one to program and build autonoumous driving machines and improve by adding new features.

+> Project is only for development purpose.

+## Use Case
+Build a development kit to test autonomous driving using reinforcement learning and other deep learning, cognitive AI and future technology to come.

 ## Platform Hardware Requirements
 - development board
 - camera
 - lights and other needs
 - screen
+- Vehicle like car or truck
+- Track

 ## Platform Software Reqiurements
 - OS